***** (41 Reviews)

 Take the scenic route into Newquay and Harbour.
 10 to 15 minutes on foot north along Fistral Beach or by the sand dunes and Golf Course.
 Add a slight detour around the Headland and 19th century Huer’s Hut* on Towan Head (*dates back to 14th century).
 Alternatively, jump on the local bus from outside Fistral Retreats.
 Newquay harbour and its brightly coloured fishing boats remain an important fishing port landing crab and lobster.
 It also offers short cruises and fishing, diving, sea safari and more.
 The Newquay Rowing Club gig crew, based at the Harbour, practise every Friday night in the summer for the Ladies and Gents Gig Finals in September.
 The popular Fish Festival celebrates the Town’s fishing heritage in September.

 Further North is Porth Beach and Island home to some of Cornwall’s finest “blow holes”.
 Porth Reservoir, a mature fishering and bird sancturary, is great for course fishing for families and anglers.
-The next bay is Watergate Bay with the Extreme Academy and Jamie Olivers 15.
+The next bay is Watergate Bay with the Extreme Academy.
 Then Mawgan Porth, Bedruthan Steps Beach with the majestic “steps” and Port Isaac (Port Wenn where Doc Martin is filmed).
 Delight in the many beautiful scenes around Newquay and Cornwall.

 Newquay’s 18 hole golf course, one of Cornwall’s finest, has excellent draining qualities and offers stunning sea views.
 Open all year and to non-members, 10 minutes from Fistral Retreats.